IHTSDO/MLDS/src/main/documentation/schema/readme.txt

 * "commercial_usage" et. al. should be more properly named "usage", etc.

 * "affiliate_details" is the implementation to allow applications to capture snapshots of the affiliate state at points-in-time.

+To generate a new ddl dump:

+    pg_dump -U mlds mlds -s > mlds.ddl